morrownr/7612u/README.md

 Background: Scatter and Gather (Vectored I/O) is a concept that was primarily used in hard disks and it enhances large I/O request performance.

-Problem reports seem to be limited to situations where the user is running an AP with a USB3 capable adapter in a USB3 port while operating on the 5Ghz band.
+Problem reports seem to be rare and limited to situations where the user is running an AP with a USB3 capable adapter in a USB3 port while operating on the 5Ghz band.
 Symtoms include dramatically reduced throughput.
 Research tends to indicate that this could be a hardware specific problem and is not caused by the driver or USB WiFi adapter.
 The issue causing the reported problems may be fixed because I certainly have not seen the problem with